shkschneider/git_scripts/DOCUMENTATION.md

 revert
 ------

 Commits the exact change's opposite of a specified commit, cancelling it.
+This is usefull when reverting a change that got shared, since it is not destructive, only adds history (in oposition to `reset`).

 > git revert HEAD^

 cherry-pick
 -----------

 Picks a single commit and put in in the current history at HEAD.
-Goes directly in Staging unless `--no-commit` is specified (which then changes the hash).
+Goes directly in Staging unless `--no-commit` is specified (which then will change its hash).

-> cherry-pick [--no-commit] HASH
+> git cherry-pick [--no-commit] HASH

 reset
 -----

 Restores HEAD somewhere else.
-Is destructive for the Workspace.
+Can be destructive for the Workspace.
 `--mixed` preserves Workspace.
 `--hard` is destructive for both.